DevExpress-Examples/maui-charts/CS/CustomValueRangeColorizer/Readme.md

-# Custom Value Range Colorizer
+# Paint Bubbles Based on Data Source Field Value Ranges

 In this example, the bubble chart displays GDP values for the G20.
 A point's size indicates the country population and the color indicates the [HPI](https://en.wikipedia.org/wiki/Happy_Planet_Index).